-The eco-sustainable design criteria apply in the following areas:
+The eco-design criteria apply in the following areas:

 - product development/construction;